bstefanescu/qutejs/web/doc/docs/attributes/q.md

 The function signature is: **`function(xattrs, value)`** where `xattrs` is an object providing the attributes and the event listeners to be injected on the element, and the `value` is the value passed to the directive or `undefined` if no value was passed.

 The function is called before the target DOM is created, in the context of the current **Rendering Context** instance.
 The **Rendering Context** object is internal to Qute and its job is to render components and update the DOM when needed.
-You can use the **Rendering Context object** to register your own update listeners, to retrieve the current **model** (i.e. a `ViewModel` instance or a functional component object) etc.
+You can use the **Rendering Context object** to register your own update listeners, to retrieve the current **model** (i.e. a `ViewModel` instance or a template component object) etc.

 The directive function should return another function to be called after the element is fully created.
 Thus the directive function acts as a factory of the function to be run after the element is created.
 If the factory fucntion returns nothing or a falsy object then nothing will be done after the element is created.